Research and impact

 Ecological and environmental economics, regional and urban economics, innovation economics, industrial economics, welfare economics, agricultural economics; productivity, performance and growth.

 We have a portfolio of more around £20M in recent and current grants for which our members are PI or Co-I, from diverse funders including ESRC, EU, EPSRC, NERC, ISCF, GCRF, BBSRC, national and local Government, and stakeholders of many kinds.
 These generate approximately £10M for the University and £3M for the Faculty of Business.
-For more information see the Division's research centre, the Applied Institute for Research in Economics.
+For more information see the Department’s research centre, the Applied Institute for Research in Economics.